Fun FOOD Frolic

 Jump to Recipe Jump to Video Print Recipe

 Nankhatai is an eggless Indian shortbread cookie.
-They are made with flour, semolina, ghee, and flavored with cardamom and saffron.
 These traditional Indian cookies are crumbly, buttery, and quite addictive (in the right way).
-If you’re in the mood to bake, try this fail-proof Nankhatai recipe.
+Be sure to watch the video!

 Light Brown Color Indian Cookies Nankhatai With Saffron On A Wire Rack